movingblog/Final/_posts/2019-07-23-Moving-yourself-vs-Moving-with-a-professional-moving-company.md

 3. There’s a lot of lifting involved, your cupboard might seem empty, but it hasn’t lost any weight.
 You need extra strong hands.

 Moving with a professional company:If you have expensive and fragile household items, using a moving company is the best option because it will be insured.
 The time frame is also a factor to consider especially if you have a large house.
+<br/><br/>

-Downside of using a moving company
+<strong>Downside of using a moving company</strong>
+<br/><br/>
 The only disadvantage of using a moving company is the cost.
 It’s obviously more expensive than doing it yourself.
 However, you’ll enjoy the worth of your money.
 Some other people may say another is allowing strangers into your space but you also allow artisans into your space, don’t you?

 Here are things you have to do before picking a moving company
+<br/><br/>
+<strong> Background check </strong>
+<br/><br/>

-- Background check: check the internet for complaints and appraisal, look for positives.
+check the internet for complaints and appraisal, look for positives.
 You can also ask the company to provide a letter of recommendation or check their website by so doing you get to see their credentials and you’re sure they are authentic.
 This is very important so you don’t pick a movinoneown company.
+<br/><br/>

+<strong>Value liability<strong>
+  <br/><br/>
--Value liability: check for their policy on replacement of damaged items.
+  check for their policy on replacement of damaged items.
 Baba wasiu doesn’t have insurance and he’ll must likely want to settle the matter with “abeg” (to beg you)

 -Make sure to be clear and upfront to the moving company so they can give you a comprehensive bill